 So, why is a penta-chromatic flute any different from a normal western flute?
 The basic scale on a Western flute has a heptatonic (hepta = seven in Greek) scale with seven basic notes, not a pentatonic scale.
 The heptatonic scale is not harmonic, which means that wrong note combinations happen all the time if you don't 'know' what you are playing.

 Additional notes in the second octave

 Native American Flutes usually play one octave.
 This is because of the way they are designed.
 But again with some extra work, it is possible to make them play higher notes in the second register, above the octave note.

-My midtone and higher range flutes are designed to play at least three semitones above the octave note.
-This means they have an additional three higher register notes, and the highest of these notes is also part of the pentatonic scale.
-So this highest note can be played freely with the rest of the pentatonic scale notes.
-If you want to see your specific key's fingerings for these notes, have a look at my fingering charts.
+Prana flutes are designed to play at least two semitones above the octave note, sometimes even three, giving you even more playing possibilities.
+If you want to see your specific key's fingerings for these higher register notes, have a look at my fingering charts.

 When playing a Native American Flute you can freely play the pentatonic scale without thinking and worrying about false notes.
 There are no mistakes.
 The mind becomes redundant and you can play from your heart.

 When a pentatonic flute also has a chromatic tuning added to it, it becomes possible to play a whole range of different notes, and opens op the door for playing all types and styles of music, including western songs.
 And when designed in the right way, Native American Flutes can even play some notes in the second register.

 If you want to learn more on how Prana flutes are tuned, read my page on professional tuning.
 If you would like to see my available flutes with penta-chromatic tuning just take a look at my flute store.
 All my flutes here have this tuning.